 Existing Customers of Exonar

-As a customer, we only hold data about you as an individual as is needed for us to perform our contractual obligations to you, while keeping you informed on developments in our product, customer forum, or responding and taking action on support requests you might raise with us from time to time.
+As an employee of one our customers, we only hold data about you as an individual as is needed for us to perform our contractual obligations to you, while keeping you informed on developments in our product, customer forum, useful webinars and materials, or responding and taking action on support requests you might raise with us from time to time.

-You can unsubscribe from non-essential emails at any time by using the unsubscribe link in our email.
+You can unsubscribe from non-essential emails at any time by using the unsubscribe link in our emails, or just ask if we’re getting it wrong.

 Communications to people who aren’t customers